hanzbzz/hanzbzz.github.io/_posts/2023-04-09-HTB-broscience.md

 Nmap done: 1 IP address (1 host up) scanned in 25.42 seconds
 ```
-SSH is open, the webserver on port 80 redirects to https://broscience.htb, which is confirmed by open port 443.
+SSH is open, and the webserver on port 80 redirects to https://broscience.htb, confirmed by open port 443.
 There is a strange port 31337 open.
-When connecting to it via nc i notice a `SSH-2.0-Go` banner:
+When connecting to it via nc i notice `SSH-2.0-Go` banner
 ```bash
 ❯ nc 10.10.11.195 31337
 SSH-2.0-Go
 ```
-I assume this a SSH server written in Go, but i didn't find any details about this so let's leave it alone for now.
+I assume this is an SSH server written in Go, but i can't find any details about this so let's leave it alone for now.
 Let's add the domain information to `/etc/hosts` and check out the website.
 ## Website
 The website seems to be focused on providing information about various exercies.
 <img src=../screenshots/htb-broscience/web.png>
-There is a login page, and when i try to login with the admin:password credentials, i get a wrong credentials error message:
+There is a login page, and when i try to login with the admin:password credentials, i get a wrong credentials error message
 <img src= ../screenshots/htb-broscience/incorrect_creds.png height=300px width=600px>

-However, when trying admin:admin credentials, i get a different error message, saying the account is not activated:
+However, when trying admin:admin credentials, i get a different error message, saying the account is not activated
 <img src =../screenshots/htb-broscience/not_activated.png height=300px width=600px>

-Perhaps this means that admin:admin are the correct credentials, but admin hasn't activated their account yet.
+This may mean that admin:admin are the correct credentials, but admin hasn't activated their account yet.

-There is not much else to do on the website, so i move on to enumerating URLs with gobuster, using the `raft-small-words` wordlist from seclists and adding php extension:
+There is not much else to do on the website, so i move on to enumerating URLs with gobuster, using the `raft-small-words` wordlist from seclists, and adding php extension
 ```bash
 ❯ gobuster dir -w /usr/share/seclists/Discovery/Web-Content/raft-small-words.txt -u https://broscience.htb -k -x php -b 403,404 -o index.gobuster
 ```